telstra/open-kilda/docs/guidelines/api-guidelines.md

 * `400 Bad Request`: The request is malformed (the request body does not parse).
 Required field is not provided.
 * `404 Not Found`: Requesting for a resource that does not exist
-* `422 Unprocessable Entity`: Used for validation errors – request was understood, but contained invalid parameters
+* `422 Unprocessable Entity`: Used for cases when request is correct, but a server was unable to process the contained instructions

 * `500 Internal Server Error`: Something is wrong with the server
 * `501 Not Implemented`: This feature is not ready yet